pieroxy/conkw/doc/GRABBER_OWM.md

 *Full name:* `net.pieroxy.conkw.webapp.grabbers.openweathermap.OpenWeatherMapGrabber`

+Metrics always extracted:

+* `str.location_name` The name of the place configured.
+This is extremely useful to make sure you're viewing the weather conditions from the proper place.

 Possible extractions:

 ## current
 Extracts the current weather.

 Metrics:

 * `num.current_clouds` The percentage of cloud coverage, between 0 and 1.
 * `num.current_feels` What the temperature feels like, in degree celsius.